diffpy/pyobjcryst/doc/manual/source/index.rst

-Further developments including the ability to index and refine powder patterns, solve and display crystal structures, using the global optimisation and least squares algorithms (see the notebooks in the examples) are provided by Vincent Favre-Nicolin (ESRF).
+Further developments including the ability to index and refine powder patterns, solve and display crystal structures, using the global optimisation and least squares algorithms (see the :doc:`examples/index`) are provided by Vincent Favre-Nicolin (ESRF).

 For a complete list of contributors, see https://github.com/diffpy/pyobjcryst/graphs/contributors.